pandichef/indjections/README.md

 then that's the version that will be used.
 1. `indjections` also includes a convenience utility to monkey patch variables in installion files.
-For example, say the default installer for `djangorestframework` has this definition...
+For example, say the default installer for `djangorestframework` has this definition:
 ```python
 TYPE_OF_SERIALIZER = "ModelSerializer"
 ```
-To change this to `HyperlinkedModelSerializer`, you can include the following in your project's `settings.py`...
+To change this to `HyperlinkedModelSerializer`, you can include the following in your project's `settings.py`:
 ```python
 from indjections import get_installer
 get_installer('djangorestframework').TYPE_OF_SERIALIZER  = 'HyperlinkedModelSerializer'